This page describes the basic concepts of Identity-Aware Proxy (IAP), a Google Cloud global service.

 How IAP works

-When an application or resource is protected by IAP, it can only be accessed through the proxy by members, also known as users, who have the correct Identity and Access Management (IAM) role.
+When an application or resource is protected by IAP, it can only be accessed through the proxy by principals, also known as users, who have the correct Identity and Access Management (IAM) role.
 When you grant a user access to an application or resource by IAP, they're subject to the fine-grained access controls implemented by the product in use without requiring a VPN.
 When a user tries to access an IAP-secured resource, IAP performs authentication and authorization checks.

 Requests to your Google Cloud resources come through App Engine, Cloud Load Balancing (External and Internal HTTP(S) Load Balancing).
 The serving infrastructure code for these products checks if IAP is enabled for the app or backend service.
 If IAP is enabled, information about the protected resource is sent to the IAP authentication server.
 This includes information like the Google Cloud project number, the request URL, and any IAP credentials in the request headers or cookies.